abellion/xenus/docs/README.md

 ### Embedded documents

 One super feature of MongoDB is the ability to nest data within documents.
-For example, a user could have some contact informations (phone number, address, ...) stored as a document :
+For example, a user could have some contact informations stored as the following document :

 ```php
 use Xenus\Document;